 Sunbasket vs. HelloFresh: Creativity of Dishes

 The Sunbasket menu was quite diverse and very intriguing.
 We saw the most internationally inspired cuisines from American Diner, Burmese, Catalan, French, Jewish, Greek, Japanese, Indian, Italian, Mediterranean, Mexican, and Thai nationalities and regions.
 Some meals featured tags under each recipe, such as speedy or pre-prepped.
 A few recipes are highlighted as “Chef’s Table,” which are fancier, gourmet dinners.
-For our week, Sunbasket had a garlic-yogurt halibut and warm fattoush salad with za’atar for an additional $8.49 per serving.
-You could also substitute the halibut for Faroe Island salmon, Wild Pacific King salmon, or sustainably raised barramundi.
+For our week, Sunbasket had a garlic-yogurt halibut and warm fattoush salad with za’atar for an additional cost per serving.
+You could also substitute the halibut for Faroe Island salmon, wild Pacific king salmon, or sustainably raised barramundi.

 We found HelloFresh to be creative and original as well.
 There was a diversity of international inspirations and a variety of types of meals, such as one pan, lightning-fast, or more upscale gourmet meals, which do incur an upcharge.
 Cuisines included American Diner, BBQ, Chinese, Italian, Japanese, Korean, Mexican, Tex-Mex, and Thai.

 Both companies place an emphasis on unique and interesting cuisines, but we found Sunbasket’s meal choices to be slightly more worldly and exciting than HelloFresh’s options.